kawillia/kawillia.github.io/_posts/2017-12-2-Cohesion-Is-The-Key.md

 ## How do we obtain high cohesion?

 When designing a class, where do you start?
-Some engineers who live and die by TDD will start with a set of tests.
+Some engineers who live and die by TDD will start with writing tests and then production code.
 Fantastic.
 Others may start with class diagrams.
 Ehh.
 Others will get a specification from their product manager and just start hacking away at the production code because they've been told they only have 2 weeks to complete the feature, which is potentially unreasonable, but they have absolutely no way of altering the deadline.

 No matter where you start, closely watch the member variables in your class.
 Each method you add, take a moment to look at how many private members it is using.
 If it's using all of them, that's ideal and amazing.
 If not, that might be ok, but only as long as methods don't start to only use a small subset of your private members.
 What we are really trying to avoid by making our cohesion high is having classes that have too many responsibilities.